Charbroiler: Heating characteristics

 Surface temperatures are evaluated using a test methodology defined in ASTM Standard F2835-10.

 Charbroilers are not generally known for consistent cooking surface temperatures, which can vary by up to 400 F between maximum and minimum.
 This large temperature differential is driven by the tendency of the burner array to create a heat plume which draws convective heat toward the center of the broiler and tends to leave the outer perimeter cooler than the interior.
-The elevated heat pattern from this plume effect is generally predictable and visible on the grates themselves – temperatures well above 700 F will incinerate the oils left on the grates by normal cooking processes, leaving a discernible white ash that tends to define the hottest areas.
+The elevated heat pattern from this plume effect is generally predictable and visible on the grates themselves.
+Temperatures well above 700 F will incinerate the oils left on the grates by normal cooking processes, leaving a discernible white ash that tends to define the hottest areas.

 Construction

-Typical charbroiler construction involves each of the three primary characteristics of a commercial charbroiler (burner, radiant and grate) and can have a range of aspects that affect the performance of the overall unit.
+Typical charbroiler construction involves each of the three main characteristics of a commercial charbroiler (burner, radiant and grate) and can have a range of aspects that affect the performance of the overall unit.
 However, the design of any charbroiler follows the same basic functional requirements: large, flat, heated ribbed surface on which to cook food with dry heat.

 Charbroiler grilling is defined as "the process used when an item is cooked on a grated surface to sear in the flavors and impart a degree of charring which gives the product a light charcoal smoke flavor."
 Charbroiling will expose food to temperatures often in excess of 260 C. Grilled meat acquires a distinctive roast aroma from a chemical process called the Maillard reaction.
 The Maillard reaction only occurs when foods reach temperatures in excess of 155 C. Charbroiling most food products, especially animal-based proteins such as meat, will release greases and oils that will vaporize and incinerate upon contact with the extremely hot surfaces of a charbroiler.
 These products of combustion will then imbue the food with a distinct flavor profile that is commonly referred to as being 'charbroiled'.